radicallyopensecurity/netaidkit-legacy/README.md

 cd netaidkit && ./build.sh
 ```

+You will be prompted to create a root password.
 The compiled images will be in the netaidkit/bin folder.

 Flashing the device for the first time: